ing-bank/rokku-dev-apache-atlas/README.md

 ## Background

-Atlas image already contains dependencies - hbase and solr.
+Atlas image already contains dependencies - hbase and solr, it has been compiled using them.
+But it has been set to use external zookeeper and kafka.
-It has been compiled using.
-Apart from main server port - 21000, also kafka broker port is exposed 9027.
+The main server port is 21000.

 ```
 mvn clean -DskipTests package -Pdist,embedded-hbase-solr